 It’s a natural reaction.
 As a parent, you want to do everything you can to keep your children safe and free of harm.
-But can an overbearing parenting style spell problems for a child later on?
+But can an overbearing parenting style spell problems for your child later on?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-According to one recent study, it’s possible.
+According to a 2018 study, it’s possible.